DCC-Lab/PyHardwareLibrary/README-USB.md

 Let's highlight what is important:

 1. First: numbers written 0x12, 0x01 etc... are hexadecimal numbers, or numbers in base 16.
 Each "digit" can take one of 16 values: 0-9, then a to f representing 10 to 15.
 Therefore,  0x12 is 1 x 16 + 2 = 18 dec.
 Lowercase or uppercase are irrelevant.
 Up to 9, decimal and hexadecimal are the same.
 2. The **vendor id** is unique to the vendor of this device.
 This value is registered with the USB consortium for a small cost.
-We can use this later to get "all devices from Kensington".
+In the present case, we can use this later to get "all devices from Kensington".
 3. The **product id** is unique to a product, from Kensington.
 The vendor manages their product ids as they wish.
 4. The **bNumConfigurations** is the number of possible configurations this USB device can take.
 It will generally be 1 with scientific equipment, but it can be more than that.
 We will simply assume it is always 1 for the rest of the present discussion, this is not a vital part for us.
-5. Don't worry about the letters (b, i, bcd) in front of the descriptors: they simply indicate without ambiguity how they are stored in the USB descriptor: a `b` represents a *byte* value, an `i` represents a *2-byte integer*, and a `bcd` is also a 2-byte integer, but interpreted in decimal (binary-coded-decimal). `bcdUSB`= 0x200 means 2.0.0.
+5. Don't worry about the letters (`b`, `i`, `bcd`) in front of the descriptors: they simply indicate without ambiguity how they are stored in the USB descriptor: a `b` represents a *byte* value, an `i` represents a *2-byte integer*, and a `bcd` is also a 2-byte integer, but interpreted in decimal (binary-coded-decimal). `bcdUSB`= 0x200 means 2.0.0.

 Right after connecting, the device is in an "unconfigured mode".
 Someone, somewhere, needs to take responsibility for this device and do something.
 Again, we need to separate general user devices (mouse, printers etc...) from scientific hardware.
 With user devices, the device class, subclass, vendor id, product id, and protocol are sufficient for the computer to determine whether or not it can manage it.
 If the computer has the driver for this device, it will "own" it and manage it.
 For instance, the printer is recognized and then the operating system can do what it needs to do with it (this is [discussed below](#communicating-with-usb-devices)).
 However, scientific equipement will often appear as "General Device", and the computer will likely not know what to do.
 This is when we come in.